This time I've arranged them

 Did the world need another biography of Dickens?
 You'd have thought not, especially as Claire Tomalin herself has already written a book about Dickens's relationship with Ellen Ternan, the controversial (and still sometimes denied) revelation that goes towards giving us a truer picture of a very human genius.
 This book is long but breezes by.
 And it's bracing, as Tomalin doesn't stint on criticism of his work or condemnation of the shoddy way he treats his wife, and how he fails to live up to his saintly image.
-The real man who emerges is understandable, still admirable, but no more a paragon than the rest of us.
+The real man who emerges is understandable, still admirable, but no more a saint than the rest of us.

 Jenny Uglow Hogarth

 Some people become synonymous with their times and their place.
-To say this of Hogarth and 18th Century London is trite, obvious, and true.
+To say this of Hogarth and 18th century London is trite, obvious, and true.
 Jenny Uglow places him against his background deftly and evocatively, and conjures up the London we associate with Hogarth in all its grim and grimy glory.
-She tells of the people and topics dealt with in the novels in the 18th Century novels section above, weaving all of these strands into a big fragrant and convincing tapestry with Hogarth's prints pinned to it.
+She tells of the people and topics dealt with in the novels in the 18th century novels section above, weaving all of these strands into a big fragrant and convincing tapestry with Hogarth's prints pinned to it.
 A big and gripping book.